-Table 2-2 User interface elements of the Availability perspective on the Management Server console
+User interface elements of the Availability perspective on the Table 2-2 Management Server console

 Number User interface element 1 Tabs: Lists the detailed information about a specific object.
 For example, Service Groups tab lists service groups with their properties.
 2 Content pane: Based on your selection in the navigation tree, the content pane displays the details that are related the selected object.
 You can double-click the record to view its details.
 3 Navigation tree: Use it to navigate across the Organizations and the objects under the Data Center node.
 For all perspectives, Data Center is the parent node.
 The uncategorized folder contains the objects that are currently not added to any Organization.
 You can use the Organize option to move an object from the uncategorized folder to the desired Organization.
 Note: Depending on the perspective, the uncategorized folder contains different objects.
 For example, in the storage perspective, the uncategorized folder contains enclosures.
 For the availability perspective, clusters are placed in the uncategorized folder.
+4 Perspectives: Lists the available perspectives.
+5 Section: Lists the sections for each perspective.
+For instance, solutions for the perspectives, and the types of reports that you can generate for the perspective.